 1. Make sure the pump is primed:

 Whenever a pool pump is closed or not filled with water, it gets filled with air.
 Before beginning to troubleshoot, you’ll have to get rid of the air trapped inside by blowing it out with water.
-This process is called priming the pump.

 2. Disconnect the motor from the pump: